 Professional Pool Salt crystallizes early to match the fastest dissolve rates on the market - no more waiting for hours for chlorine tablets to dissolve and produce beautiful clean water.

 Salt water pool conversion may be a simple process, but it’s still a big decision, so you may still have some concerns.
 We’ll try to put those to rest for you.

 You may have heard about one potential issue with salt water systems called galvanic corrosion.
 If you’ve ever lived near the ocean, you’ve seen what happens when salty air and water beat up on metal over time.

 Is this really a problem with salt water pools?
 It can be.
-It doesn’t just occur on metal objects outside your pool, but can also happen when metals are present in your pool water.
+It doesn’t just occur on metal objects outside your pool; it can also happen when metals are present in your pool water.
 You can help prevent this is by installing a zinc anode.

-Is it OK for your pets to drink from a salt water pool?
+Is it okay for your pets to drink from a saltwater pool?
 The salinity of your pool water is very low, unlike the ocean.
 Also, the chlorine levels are no higher than what you’ll find in your own tap water.
 However, this doesn’t mean you should allow your pet to drink from the pool.

 If you accidentally swallow some salt water while you’re swimming, it’s not going to hurt you.
 But drinking from your pool every day would soon begin to have negative effects on your body, particularly your kidneys.

 The same is true for your pets.
 If they sneak an occasional drink or two, they’ll be fine.
 But you must take steps to ensure it doesn’t become a habit or that they come to think of the pool as a good source of drinking water.